35th Aeromedical Evacuation Squadron

-The 35th Aeromedical Squadron was an aeromedical evacuation unit assigned to Air Force Reserve Command.
+The 35th Aeromedical Evacuation Squadron was an aeromedical evacuation unit assigned to Air Force Reserve Command.
 The unit was stationed at Maxwell Air Force Base, Alabama and assigned to the 908th Airlift Wing.
 The 35th mission was to recruit, organize and train Air Force reservists for active duty in time of war, national emergency or when otherwise required.
 When mobilized, the mission of the 35th Aeromedical Evacuation Squadron was to provide in-flight medical care to the sick and wounded.
 In 1994 the unit was redesignated the 908th AES.

 History

 The 35th Aeromedical Evacuation Squadron was activated in April 1961 at 401 Tuscaloosa Avenue, Birmingham Alabama.
 It was assigned to the 7th Aeromedical Evacuation Group, with headquarters at Greater Pittsburgh Airport PA.
 It received C-119 airlift support from the 908th Troop Carrier Group, Bates Field Alabama.

 In 1966, the unit moved to the Birmingham Municipal Airport, and was assigned to the 445th Airlift Wing, Dobbins AFB, GA.
 The unit primary mission aircraft was changed to the C-124, Globemaster assigned to the 918th Military Airlift Wing, Dobbins AFB, GA.

 In 1971, the 35th Aeromedical Squadron was re-designated the 35th Aeromedical Evacuation Flight, the primary mission aircraft was the C-7A Caribou.
 In August 1972, the Flight was moved to Maxwell AFB AL and was assigned to the 908th Tactical Airlift Group, the primary mission aircraft was the C-7A Caribou, a twin-engine utility transport.

 During the 1960s and 1970s, members of the 35th Aeromedical Evacuation Unit were deployed in support of active forces during Vietnam and many other contingencies.